masahironukui0523/ColorBall/README.md

 ## Introduction
 ![](https://media.giphy.com/media/7YCRql3tvH14OdROKg/giphy.gif)

-ColorBall is a intersting interaction by using canvas.
+ColorBalls is a intersting interaction by using canvas.

 I made it when 2 motnhs passed after I started programming.